AlFoX/CuteReport-Docs/en/datasets/model_dataset.md

     }
 ```

-While generation the datamodel will  be cloned, since QAbstractItemModel is not thread safe.
+While rendering the datamodel will be cloned, since QAbstractItemModel is not thread safe.